edge/log/README.md

 <img src="https://user-images.githubusercontent.com/1639527/136059262-fd10e074-4d5c-4e6d-9f0b-819cd299f43e.png" width="750">

+## Contributing

+Interested in contributing to the project?
+Amazing!
+Before you do, please have a quick look at our [Contributor Guidelines](CONTRIBUTING.md) where we've got a few tips to help you get started.

 ## License

 Edge is the infrastructure of Web3.
 A peer-to-peer network and blockchain providing high performance decentralised web services, powered by the spare capacity all around us.